 What are your gifts?
 How do you express gratitude for them?
 How do you use them?
-The following story might help shed some light on how to make the most of the gifts you’ve been given.
+The following story might help shed some light on how to appreciate and make the most of the gifts you’ve been given.

 The Twins’ Gifts

 Once upon a time there were twins named Jimmy and Johnny.
 They had an uncle who lived far away but visited once a year on their birthday—and he always brought them great presents!

 One year he gave them each a painting set—complete with brushes, oil paints, and many canvasses.
 Johnny took the set without even thanking his uncle, but Jimmy was practically bursting with gratitude: “Thank you SO much, Uncle,” he said.
 “I will cherish this wonderful gift every day of my life!”

 When the uncle returned the following year, he saw that Jimmy had built a shrine for the paint set, placing the brushes, paints, and blank canvasses next to a picture of his uncle, who he thanked each and every day for the wonderful gift.
 Once a week he took the paint set down, dusted it, and carefully returned it to the shrine.

 But he never painted a picture.

 Johnny, on the other hand, had used up the entire set and painted dozens of beautiful pictures.